An energy stable and conservative multiplicative dynamical low-rank discretization for the Su-Olson problem: Thermal radiative transfer

 and apply the low-rank ansatz to $g$.
-For this system, we give a mathematically rigorous proof of energy stability and derive a hyperbolic CFL condition.
-In this sense, this paper can be understood as an intermediate step from the Su-Olson problem treated in \cite{baumann2024} towards more complicated BGK problems with multiplicative splitting as in \cite{einkemmerhuying2021}, where the time step size of the proposed algorithm is not determined theoretically by means of analytical considerations but experimentally chosen small enough such that numerical experiments show good agreement.
+For this system, we give a mathematically rigorous proof of energy stability and derive a hyperbolic CFL condition, which allows for determining an optimal time step size, making the proposed scheme even more efficient.
+In this sense, this paper can be understood as an intermediate step from the Su-Olson problem treated in \cite{baumann2024} towards more complicated non-linear problems with multiplicative splitting.
+The main novelty of this paper consists in providing a rigorous theoretical analysis for the multiplicative Su-Olson problem, distinguishing this work for instance from the multiplicative DLRA scheme proposed in \cite{einkemmerhuying2021}, where the time step size of the constructed algorithm is chosen experimentally based on the corresponding numerical experiment.
 The idea of applying a multiplicative splitting to a linearized model and deriving a concrete CFL condition is also pursued in \cite{Baumann2024-BGK} for the linear Boltzmann-BGK equation.
+However, there are crucial differences between the multiplicative Su-Olson problem and the multiplicative linear Boltzmann-BGK equation.
+In the latter, due to the appearance of the Maxwellian equilibrium distribution, the evolution equation couples with the momentum equations.
+In the Su-Olson problem, the evolution equation for the particle density \eqref{eqs:Su-Olson f} couples through \eqref{eqs:Su-Olson B} with the background material.
+This leads to a different notion of stability in the theoretical analysis.
+In addition, the construction of the low-rank scheme requires new ideas for the basis augmentations as well as an adjusted truncation strategy to ensure mass conservation, which is not available in \cite{Baumann2024-BGK}.
+Hence, this paper provides novel insights into the construction of conservative and provably stable multiplicative low-rank schemes.

 We insert ansatz \eqref{eq:multiplicative splitting f=Bg} into \eqref{eqs:Su-Olson f} and \eqref{eqs:Su-Olson B} and obtain the set of equations

 that is called the \textit{advection form} of the multiplicative system.
 Using the product rule, it splits up the spatial derivatives for $B$ and $g$ in \eqref{eq-naive: Bg full eq g}.
 This corresponds to the form in which the multiplicative splitting in \cite{einkemmerhuying2021} is applied to the Boltzmann-BGK equation.
 Equation \eqref{eq-naive: Bg full eq g} can be equivalently rewritten into a \textit{conservative form,} leaving the spatial derivative of $Bg$ together and leading to the system